 Children should see the dentist for the first time by their first birthday, and then every six months after.

 If your child develops a mild form of gingivitis, it can be cared for through professional cleanings and proper oral care at home.
-It’s important that you schedule an appointment with your child’s dentist as soon as you suspect a problem.
+It’s important that you schedule an appointment with your child’s dentist in Roswell as soon as you suspect a problem.
 Mild gingivitis can be easily cared for, but if it worsens, the treatment may become more involved.

 © 2019 Polkadot Pediatric Dentistry.
 Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta dentist, is credited as sole source.